-With regard to data storage, clouds are an ideal solution for the “3-2-1 data protection approach.
+Cloud storage platforms are ideal for implementing the 3-2-1 data protection approach.
 AWS is also an excellent choice for both storage and compute resources as it delivers exceptional availability and resilience using geo-redundancy across different geographical regions.
-The cloud is designed to deliver 99.99% protection in terms of data resilience.
-You do not have to worry about a disaster striking your area along and compromising the data center; copies of your data are spread around the globe.
+You do not have to worry about a disaster striking your area and compromising the data center; copies of your data are spread around the globe.

-New cyber threats are rapidly evolving, but with the right approach, any enterprise can implement the best security practices for their AWS cloud backups to reduce the potential risks on your organization’s end, as the majority of security incidents in the cloud occur through the fault of the customer, not the cloud provider.
+However, with new cyber threats rapidly evolving, it is important to understand how you can implement the AWS security best practices for cloud backups to reduce the potential risks on your organization’s end, as the majority of security incidents in the cloud occur through the fault of the customer, not the cloud provider.
 Read this post to learn more about all the security options for different AWS storage products and how to benefit from them.

 AWS Shared Responsibility Model

-Moving storage facilities or migrating entire infrastructures to the AWS cloud certainly entails some responsibility of the cloud provider for their security, but many of the threats fall under the responsibility of the customers themselves.
 As is the case with most cloud providers, responsibility for data security is shared between AWS and the cloud customer.
 As the cloud provider, Amazon assumes responsibility for the security of the AWS infrastructure.
-Security of the platform is critical for the protection of customers’ critical data and applications.
-AWS detects instances of fraud and abuse, notifying their customers of the incidents.
+Security of the platform is critical for protecting customers’ critical data and applications.
+AWS detects instances of fraud and abuse, notifying its customers of the incidents.

-Meanwhile, the customer bears responsibility for securely configuring their infrastructure in AWS.
-They must make sure that access to sensitive data from inside or outside the company is properly restricted, and that they comply with the recommended data protection policies.
+Meanwhile, customers are responsible for the security configurations of the products they use in AWS.
+They must make sure that access to sensitive data from inside or outside the organization is properly restricted and that they apply the recommended data protection policies.

 AWS Backup Storage Options

-AWS offers a broad range of storage solutions tailored to customers’ various needs.
-Among them, Amazon Simple Storage Service (Amazon S3) is the most popular cloud storage platform.
-S3 is designed to store and retrieve data from any source – for instance, web or mobile applications, websites, or data from IoT (Internet of things) sensors.
+- Amazon Simple Storage Service or Amazon S3 is an object storage platform designed to store data from any source – for instance, web or mobile applications, websites, or data from IoT (Internet of things) sensors.
 It is also a very popular option as a target for backups and backup copies of virtual machines and Amazon EC2 instances.

 - Security Monitoring